avishek-mondal/avishek-mondal.github.io/_posts/2023-06-18-lipshitz_constant.md

 The value $$ \beta $$ is called the Lipschitz constant.
 Both definitions are taken from the UDL book in the link above.

 ### Vector norm
-The following definitions lifted from this very useful resource [here](https://www.math.drexel.edu/~foucart/TeachingFiles/F12/M504Lect6.pdf) (Definition 3)
+The following definitions are lifted from this very useful resource [here](https://www.math.drexel.edu/~foucart/TeachingFiles/F12/M504Lect6.pdf) (Definition 3)